Alan Paton: Other works

 Paton continued to explore racial themes and apartheid in his second and third novels, Too Late the Phalarope (1953) and Ah, but Your Land Is Beautiful (1981), and his collected short stories, Tales From a Troubled Land (1961).

 Ah, but Your Land Is Beautiful was built on parallel life stories, letters, speeches, news and records in legal proceedings.
 Its fictional characters interacted with some historic figures, such as Donald Molteno, Albert Luthuli and Hendrik Verwoerd.
 The novel is classified as historical fiction.
 It gives an accurate account of the resistance movement in South Africa during the 1960s.

 "Paton attempts to imbue his characters with a humanity not expected of them.
 In this novel, for example, we meet the supposedly obdurate Afrikaner who contravenes the infamous Immorality Act.
 There are other Afrikaners, too, who are led by their consciences and not by rules, and regulations promulgated by a faceless, monolithic parliament."

 He also wrote biographies of his friends Jan Hendrik Hofmeyr (Hofmeyr), and Geoffrey Clayton (Apartheid and the Archbishop).
 Another literary form that interested him throughout his life was poetry.

 Personal life

-While at Ixopo, Paton he met Dorrie Francis Lusted.
+While at Ixopo, Paton met Dorrie Francis Lusted.
 They married in 1928, and remained together until her death from emphysema in 1967.
 Their life together is documented in Paton's memoir Kontakion for You Departed, (1969).
 They had two sons, Jonathan and David.

 In 1969, Paton remarried, to Anne Hopkins.
 This marriage lasted until Paton's death in 1988.

 Paton was a Christian.
 His faith was one of the reasons he was so strongly opposed to apartheid.

 Adaptations

 Cry, the Beloved Country was twice adapted for films, in 1951 and 1995.
-It was the basis for the Broadway musical Lost in the Stars, which was adapted by American playwright Maxwell Anderson, music by Kurt Weill).
+It was the basis for the Broadway musical Lost in the Stars, which was adapted by American playwright Maxwell Anderson with music by Kurt Weill.